Banker's right to combine accounts: Bars to combining accounts

 There is a distinct line of authority which indicates that where one of the accounts is a loan account then the bank cannot exercise its rights to combine accounts (Obed Tashabya v DFCU Bank).
 Most of the authorities relating to this are older cases, but the rule was applied more recently in Fraser v Oystertec plc [2006] 1 BCLC 491.

 Although slightly anachronistic, the rationale appears to be that the customer of the bank should not be at risk of the bank combining a short-term current account on which the customer writes cheques for daily expenses with a long-term loan account which is not due for repayment until some future time.
 In practice, most loan agreements will usually give the bank a contractual right to set-off in any event.

 Notice

-Although there is one case which argues to the contrary, the orthodox position is that the bank does not need to give the customer notice prior to exercising a right to combine accounts.
+Although there is one case which argues to the contrary, the orthodox position is that the bank does not need to provide the customer notice prior to exercising a right to combine accounts.